"There seems to be a minor issue with lava containment."

 - A particularly spectacular example was the source of the page image.
-Now, magma leaks are pretty common in succession games, but this one was leaking into the fort on three seperate levels.
+Now, magma leaks are pretty common in succession games, but this particular one was leaking into the fort on three separate levels.
 Magma, unlike water, does not naturally flow up levels.

 - Exactly What It Says on the Tin

 - Failure Is the Only Option: The only logical outcome, achieved by Year 3.